Chak De! India: Box office

+Accolades

+Chak De!
+India won Best Popular Film Providing Wholesome Entertainment at the 55th National Film Awards ceremony.
+At the 53rd Filmfare Awards, it received twelve nominations and won five, including those for Critics Best Film, Best Actor, Best Action, Best Cinematography and Best Editing.
+Among other wins, the film got fourteen nominations and won nine awards at 9th IIFA Awards, at the Producers Guild Film Awards, it received fourteen nominations and won eight awards, at the Screen Awards, it received twelve nominations and won six awards at the Stardust Awards, it received seven nominations and won three awards, at the V. Shantaram Awards, it won five awards and at Zee Cine Awards, it received seven nominations and won six awards.

 Legacy

 Shubhra Gupta includes Chak De India in his book 50 Films That Changed Bollywood, 1995–2015.
 In 2024, August Man ranked Chak De India as #1 (out of 11) in a list of Hindi sports films, noting that it "was ahead of its time with its subtle exploration of women’s empowerment while ticking off all the boxes of a pure sports movie with the right amount of Bollywood spice."
-The next year in 2025, The Hollywood Reporter ranked Chak De India as one of India's 25 best movies of the 21st century, and Time Out ranked it #35 on its list of the "100 Best Bollywood Movies."
+The next year in 2025, The Hollywood Reporter India ranked Chak De India as one of India's 25 best movies of the 21st century, noting that Chak De!
+India "stands as a landmark in Indian film history, not because it had a superstar or a dramatic climax-but because it dared to imagine a different India."
+Time Out also ranked it #35 on its list of the "100 Best Bollywood Movies."

-In 2025 when the Indian women’s national cricket team won the 2025 Women's Cricket World Cup, the win was juxtaposed to both Shah Rukh Khan’s portrayal of the coach, as well as to the film Chak De India itself in media outlets and social media.
-In addition, its title track song "Chak De!
-India," now doubles as a sports anthem in India and is played at numerous sports events.
+The title track Chak De!
+India from the film's soundtrack has doubled as a sports anthem and is played in numerous sports events.
+In 2025 when the Indian women's national cricket team won the 2025 Women's Cricket World Cup, the win was juxtaposed to both Shah Rukh Khan’s portrayal of the coach, as well as to the film Chak De India itself in media outlets and social media.
 According to Salim Merchant, the song "almost became the sports anthem of the country, especially after India won the Cricket World Cup 2011."
 After India's World Cup victory, Indian team player Virat Kohli "sang 'Chak de India' to the crowd".
 When India defeated South Africa at the 2015 Cricket World Cup, Nitin Srivastava of the BBC noted: "MCG has erupted with "Vande Mataram" (the national song of India) and "Chak De India" (Go India!) slogans in the air."